Form controls

 Input types

-Some input types will automatically trigger constraints, such as email
+Some input types will automatically trigger constraints, such as email and url.

 <form class="input-validation-type"> <mo-input variant="email" label="Email" placeholder="you@example.com" required></mo-input> <br /> <mo-input variant="url" label="URL" placeholder="https://example.com/" required></mo-input> <br /> <mo-button type="submit" variant="primary">Submit</mo-button> </form> <script type="module"> const form = document.querySelector('.input-validation-type'); // Wait for controls to be defined before attaching form listeners await Promise.all([ customElements.whenDefined('mo-button'), customElements.whenDefined('mo-input') ]).then(() => { form.addEventListener('submit', event => { event.preventDefault(); alert('All fields are valid!'); }); }); </script>